-There will be a total of three on campus exams (2 midterms and 1 final) at approximately the 4th, 7th, and 10th week of the quarter.
-Each exam has three possible sessions (Friday night, Saturday).
-An exam signup schedule will be provided in0 Canvas under People.
+There will be a total of three on campus exams (2 midterms and 1 final) at approximately the 4th, 8th, and 11th week of the quarter.
+Midterm 1 and 2 has three possible sessions (Friday night, Saturday).
+The final exam is on Monday, December 2.
+An exam signup schedule will be provided in Canvas under People.
 The final exam is cumulative.
 Exams are closed book and closed notes.
 Exams may consist of completion, matching, short answer, multiple choice questions, and problems.
 You will be given 100 minutes (i.e. 1 hour and 40 minutes) for your exam.
 Exams must be taken on day and time scheduled.
 No make-up exams will be given unless you have received permission in advance at the discretion of the instructor.
 The score for a missed exam is 0.
 You must show all work to receive credit for computational problems.